 The temple stands out due to its famous “Porch of the Maidens,” the porch is supported by six columns sculpted in the form of women, known as the caryatids.
 These six figures we see today are actually replicas, the original statues can be seen on display in the Acropolis Museum in Athens, although one of the originals was sent to England alongside the Elgin Marbles and is on display in the British Museum.

-In front of the Erechtheum, you will notice one Olive Tree, called the “Sacred Olive Tree,” this one is a Moria tree (when the tree is property of the state due to religious significance).
-People believe this is the same tree goddess Athena gave to the Athenians as a gift in the dispute for the patronage of the city, hence this tree is so special.
+In front of the Erechtheion, you will see an olive tree, called the “Sacred Olive Tree” that presented the same tree that the goddess Athena gave to the Athenians as a gift in the dispute for the patronage of the city, that is why this Oliveria is so special.

 👉How did Erechtheum get its name?
 Another interesting story is the legend of the “Erichthonius’ Snake”, it is believed that the serpent Erichthonius lives inside the walls of the temple, in a secret chamber, being protected by Athena herself, mother of Erichthonius, this is how the temple received its name.